 Symax Duotab Side Effects

-Note: This page contains side effects data for the generic drug hyoscyamine.
-It is possible that some of the dosage forms included below may not apply to the brand name Symax Duotab.
+Note: This document contains side effect information about hyoscyamine.
+Some dosage forms listed on this page may not apply to the brand name Symax Duotab.

 Side effects include:

 Most adverse effects are manifestations of pharmacologic effects at muscarinic-cholinergic receptors and usually are reversible when therapy is discontinued.

 Severity and frequency of adverse effects are dose related and individual intolerance varies greatly; adverse effects occasionally may be obviated by a reduction in dosage but this also may eliminate potential therapeutic effects.

 Adverse effects include dry mouth, urinary hesitancy and retention, blurred vision, tachycardia, palpitations, mydriasis, increased ocular tension, loss of taste, headache, nervousness, drowsiness, weakness, fatigue, dizziness, insomnia, nausea, vomiting, impotence, constipation, bloated feeling, abdominal pain, diarrhea, allergic reactions or drug idiosyncrasies, urticaria and other dermal manifestations, ataxia, speech disturbance, mental confusion and/or excitement (especially in geriatric patients), short-term memory loss, hallucinations, and decreased sweating.

 Applies to hyoscyamine: compounding powder, injectable solution, oral capsule extended release, oral liquid, oral solution, oral spray, oral tablet, oral tablet chewable, oral tablet disintegrating, oral tablet extended release, sublingual tablet.

 Frequency not reported: Abdominal pain, bloated feeling, constipation, diarrhea, dryness of the mouth, nausea, vomiting[Ref]